chattcp/docs/src/about-chattcp.md

 # About ChatTCP

-ChatTCP is an intuitive and easy-to-use PCAP viewer and analyzer dedicated to breaking the "cognitive load", making viewing network packets as easy as reading chat records!
+ChatTCP makes viewing network packets as easy as reading chats!

 ChatTCP lowers the barrier for beginners to learn and master TCP analysis, and enhances the efficiency of TCP analysis.